Discovery+ is the streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, Fixer Upper and Gold Rush.

 3. Does Discovery+ Offer Live TV?

-Discovery CFO Gunnar Wiedenfels confirmed during a December 2020 investor call that most shows will not show up on Discovery+ until the end of the current season.
+Discovery CFO Gunnar Wiedenfels said during a December 2020 investor call that most shows will not show up on Discovery+ until the end of the current season.

 “The vast majority of our linear content will stay on linear and will only be on Discovery+ at a later time after the end of the season.”Gunnar Wiedenfels, Discovery CFO